-Why Brazilian Keratin Hair Straightening?
+Why Choose Brazilian Keratin Hair Straightening?

-Keratin is the primary protein of the skin, hair and nails.
+Keratin is the primary protein of skin, hair, and nails.
 Adding it to your hair helps it return to a conditioned state (assuming you’re not adding it every day).

-The Brazilian Keratin Proces
+The Brazilian Keratin Process

 Next, I sat under a dryer for about 15 minutes.
 She blow dried my hair and then began flat ironing it in very small sections.
 The flat iron traps the moisture and creates a glossy finish.

 Japanese Hair Straightening

-I imagine the Japanese method takes quite a bit of training and practice, because if the chemicals are left in for even the slightest bit longer than necessary, your hair will be fried.
-I know, because it happened to me once when I went to a less expensive salon.
-I’m still in the process of growing the fried bits out from my nightmare straightening event.
-I should mention, despite my complaint of fried hair from one salon, that I had the rest (three years worth) of my Japanese Hair Straightening done at the salon in the Four Seasons Hotel Hong Kong so it was top of the line hair care.
-My hair would never go totally pin straight, but that’s the nature of it.
+I imagine the Japanese method takes quite a bit of training and practice because if the chemicals are left in for even the slightest bit longer than necessary, your hair will be fried.
+I know, because it happened to me once when I went to a less expensive salon and am still in the process of growing the fried bits out from my nightmare straightening event.
+Despite my complaint of fried hair from one salon, that I had the rest (three years worth) of my Japanese Hair Straightening done at the salon in the Four Seasons Hotel Hong Kong so it was top of the line hair care.
+My hair would never go totally pin-straight, but that’s the nature of it.

-How Long Does Brazilian Keratin Last?
+How Long Does a Brazilian Keratin Treatment Last?

-With either treatment, you can’t wash your hair for 3 full days or put any kind of hair clip or rubber band in it.
+With either treatment, you can’t wash your hair for about three full days.
+During this time you shouldn’t put any kind of hair clip or rubber band in it.
 You shouldn’t even put it behind your ear.
 Any of these will wreck the straightening.
 That means no exercise, in my case.

 My Brazilian Keratin Treatment Review